lyz-code/blue-book/docs/qbittorrent.md

 - [qbittools](https://github.com/buroa/qbittools): a feature rich CLI for the management of torrents in qBittorrent.
 - [qbit_manage](https://github.com/StuffAnThings/qbit_manage): tool will help manage tedious tasks in qBittorrent and automate them.
+# Troubleshooting
+## Trackers stuck on Updating

+Sometimes the issue comes from an improvable configuration.
+In advanced:

+- Ensure that there are enough [Max concurrent http announces](https://github.com/qbittorrent/qBittorrent/issues/15744): I changed from 50 to 500
+- [Select the correct interface and Optional IP address to bind to](https://github.com/qbittorrent/qBittorrent/issues/14453).
+In my case I selected `tun0` as I'm using a vpn and `All IPv4 addresses` as I don't use IPv6.
 # References

 - [Home](https://www.qbittorrent.org/)